hasura/graphql-engine/graphql/manual/getting-started/index.rst

 To use Hasura, you need to:

 #.
-Run the Hasura GraphQL engine with access to a postgres database
+Run the Hasura GraphQL engine with access to a Postgres database
 #.
-Use the Hasura console (an admin UI) that connects to the Hasura GraphQL engine to help you build your schema and run GraphQL queries
+Use the Hasura console (an admin UI) that connects to the Hasura GraphQL engine to help you build your schema and
+   run GraphQL queries

 .. image:: ../../../img/graphql/manual/getting-started/running-hasura.png
    :width: 75%